 Vaccines improve human and animal health and welfare by preventing the spread of infectious diseases.
 Testing to ensure effectiveness and safety of vaccines and other biologics often requires the use of large numbers of animals, many of which experience significant pain and distress during testing.
 Therefore, identification of methods that would reduce or eliminate the need for animal testing for vaccines is a high priority for NICEATM and ICCVAM.

 Vaccination has greatly reduced the incidence of pertussis, once one of the most common childhood diseases in the United States.
-Prior to marketing these vaccines, manufacturers must confirm the absence of residual pertussis toxin by using the rodent-reliant murine histamine sensitization test, or HIST.
+Prior to marketing these vaccines, manufacturers must confirm the absence of residual pertussis toxin by using the rodent-reliant HIST.
 There is widespread interest among vaccine manufacturers and animal welfare advocates in finding a non-animal alternative to the HIST: the test is technically challenging, each test requires up to 60 animals, and the animals experience significant unrelieved pain and distress.

 NICEATM and international collaborators conducted a series of workshops to discuss and review in vitro protocols and available data from an ongoing international study of a non-animal alternative to the HIST.
 The study used a Chinese hamster ovary cell line assay to measure pertussis toxin in vaccine samples containing reference preparations, or specific quantities of added toxin.
 Experts at the final workshop in March 2015 concluded that the assay worked adequately, and they recommended that vaccine manufacturers begin using the assay alongside current HIST testing to demonstrate its validity for their specific products.

 Leptospirosis is a serious and often fatal disease in humans and animals.
-NICEATM and the U.S. Department of Agriculture (USDA) organized a workshop that brought together over 80 international scientific experts from government, industry, and academia to review recent advances in the science and technology of Leptospira vaccine potency testing and available alternative test method approaches.
+NICEATM and the USDA organized a workshop that brought together over 80 international scientific experts from government, industry, and academia to review recent advances in the science and technology of Leptospira vaccine potency testing and available alternative test method approaches.
 The proceedings of the workshop were published in 2013 in a special issue of the journal Biologicals.

-In response to the workshop recommendations, the USDA Center for Veterinary Biologics (CVB) issued guidance for vaccine manufacturers on obtaining an exemption that allows use of a non-animal test for Leptospira vaccine potency testing.
+In response to the workshop recommendations, the CVB issued guidance for vaccine manufacturers on obtaining an exemption that allows use of a non-animal test for Leptospira vaccine potency testing.
 The USDA will monitor trends in animal use to assess the impact of this test and report the findings annually to ICCVAM.